 6) Google Charts

-A robust and accessible tool for data visualization software called Google Charts is designed to make interactive charts that can be embedded online.
+Google Charts, a robust and accessible tool for data visualization software, is designed to create interactive charts that can be embedded online.
 The outputs are solely based on HTML5 and SVG, which work with dynamic data.
 Therefore, they don’t require any additional plugins to function in browsers.
 Data sources include Google Fusion Tables, Google Spreadsheets, Salesforce, and other SQL databases.

 There are many different types of charts, such as maps, scatter plots, column and bar plots, histograms, area plots, pie plots, treemaps, timelines, gauges, and many more.
 Through easy CSS editing, you can completely alter these charts.